McMaster, Smith suspend campaigns for SC governor as Florence approaches

 Florence strengthened to a Category 4 hurricane Monday and is expected to continue to grow stronger in the days ahead.
 The latest forecasts suggest that damaging hurricane-force winds, life-threatening storm surge and freshwater flooding are likely along portions of the coasts of South Carolina and North Carolina.

-As a major in the South Carolina National Guard, Smith's decision may be called up to assist with the hurricane response, as he has in years past.
+As a major in the South Carolina National Guard, Smith may be called up to assist with the hurricane response, as he has in years past.
 Smith said he has been in touch with his command and is awaiting potential activation.

 Smith opened the week with a news conference Monday morning about veterans issues, pledging to elevate the state's Division of Veterans' Affairs to a Cabinet-level agency if elected.